How To Speed Up Meetings As A Manager [3 Easy Steps]

 Small talk is an important part of group activities, but can be excessive.

-As a participant, you can help to manage down the amount of small talk.
+As a manager, you can use your authority to help to tweak down the amount of small talk.

 Try saying something like: “Do you think we should be getting started?”.